cezarysanecki/parking-domain/README.md

     - any parking spot
         - from class (BRONZE, SILVER, GOLD)
         - for specified vehicle type
-        - at least one hour before
     - chosen parking spot
         - from class (BRONZE, SILVER, GOLD)
-        - for additional fee
         - whole spot
         - last until all vehicles drive away
-        - at least three hours before
+- Making reservation on chosen parking spot is available for additional fee
+- Reservations can be made for next day (until 10pm of current day)
-- Reservation is valid for 30 minutes
+- Reservation can be made for
+  - morning (7:00-17:00)
+  - evening (18:00-24:00)
+  - whole day (7:00-24:00)
+- Reservation can be extended to whole day
+- Reservation until
+  - 9:00 (morning reservation)
+  - 18:30 (evening reservation)
 - Client can have only one valid reservation

 ### Reservation fulfillment